 57%, in fact, said that they had issues either with the operations of the SIEM, with finding skilled resources that were associated with the SIEM, with keeping up with the data pipeline that was associated with the SIEM.
 So, 58% said they could see room for improvement with the upfront correlation capabilities.
 And that's much to do with as the tools and the data are continually changing, or being improved to tackle cloud workloads, [00:15:30] and all the other expanding attack surface, then all that data has to get correlated and loaded into the SIEM as well.

 So lots of integration related issues on the data pipeline side of the house with 82% saying that they lacked some ease of integration.
 And we haven't talked about that yet, but bringing all this data together is a heavy lift.
 Even with many of the SIEM vendors providing out of the box built-in integrations with many of the security tools in the environment.
-Virtually [00:16:00] all the organizations that we talked to said, "Yes, that's true."
-But almost all of them required additional customization of the data ingest process to bring that data together.
+Virtually [00:16:00] all the organisations that we talked to said, "Yes, that's true."
+But almost all of them required additional customisation of the data ingest process to bring that data together.

 And so, that's one of the very specific problems that XDR solutions set out to tackle in the industry.